 Genetic code might also go off course sometimes.
 The genetic abnormalities occur when the zygote have an uneven number of chromosomes.
 For example, the number of chromosomes might divide unevenly and caused the organism to have more or less than the normal 23 chromosomes, when the sperm and the ovum is combined.

 Evidently, genetic influences have a huge impact on child development.
-Nevertheless, genes are not the determinant of a child’s future, parenting, education, culture as well as social relationships also play an important role.
+Nevertheless, genes are not the only determinant of a child’s future, environmental factors like parenting, education, culture as well as social relationships also play an important role.